Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 What is an ACH deposit?

-An ACH (Automated Clearing House) deposit is an electronic funds transfer between bank accounts processed through the ACH network.
+ACH deposit is an electronic funds transfer between bank accounts processed through the ACH network.
 This network handles a vast volume of debit and credit transactions across the United States.
-You can read more about what a bank account entails.

 What is a wire transfer?

 A wire transfer is an electronic transfer of money directly from one bank account to another.
 Unlike ACH, wire transfers are processed individually and in real-time.
-This makes them significantly faster for urgent, large-value transactions.
+Learn more about an ACH vs. a wire transfer.

 Domestic wire transfers are typically processed the same day or within hours.
 International wire transfers, however, involve higher fees and may take longer due to global banking networks.

-Wire transfers are generally more expensive for both the sender and recipient compared to ACH payments.
-They are also notoriously difficult or impossible to reverse once sent, increasing risk if recipient details are incorrect.
+Wire transfers are generally more expensive for both the sender and recipient.
+They are also notoriously difficult or impossible to reverse once sent, increasing the risk if the recipient's details are incorrect.z

 This method's speed and finality come at a premium, making it less practical for regular, smaller transactions like monthly rent.
-It is primarily reserved for scenarios requiring immediate, irrevocable fund movement.
+It is primarily reserved for scenarios that need immediate, irrevocable fund movement.

 What is direct deposit?

 Direct deposit is a type of electronic payment where funds are transferred directly into a bank account.
-For practical purposes, direct deposit often refers to a tenant initiating a "push" payment to a landlord's bank account.
-Although a direct deposit is fundamentally an ACH credit transaction, its common usage implies the tenant controls the payment initiation.
-You can streamline EFT for rent with the right tools.
+These deposits are often referred to as a tenant initiating a "push" payment to your bank account.

-Direct deposits are generally free for tenants to send and for landlords to receive.
-They offer a familiar and convenient option for many renters.
+Direct deposits are generally free for both tenants and landlords, offering a familiar and convenient payment option.

 Detailed comparison: ACH vs. wire vs. direct deposit